Our Services

 A combined approach often yields the best results: antiviral therapy to tackle the virus, pharmacologic pain control, and acupuncture to modulate nerve signaling and improve well-being.

 If your pain is severe, worsening, or accompanied by new symptoms, don't wait.
-Consider using a Medically approved LLM Symptom Checker Chat Bot to help you understand which symptoms need urgent evaluation and get personalized guidance on your next steps.
+You can quickly check your symptoms with a free AI symptom checker to help identify which signs require urgent medical attention and get personalized recommendations for your next steps.

 Always speak to a doctor if you experience: